evgenyneu/SigmaSwiftStatistics/README.md

 ### Sum

-Computes sun of values from the array.
+Computes sum of values from the array.

 ```Swift
 Statistics.sum([1, 3, 8])